 The Uighur in Kyrgyzstan represent a very small percentage of the country's total population.
 They have been heavily influenced by Russians and other Central Asian peoples; most are bilingual and today, few of them speak Uighur as their first language.

 Uighur literally means "allied."
 For centuries, the Uighur were an important link between China and the rest of the world.
 They lived along the silk road and worked as caravan drivers transporting Chinese goods.
-The strategic locations of their homes allowed them to be the "middlemen" between the Orient and Europe.
+The strategic locations of their homes allowed them to be the middlemen between the Orient and Europe.

 Traditionally, the Uighur were shepherds and oasis farmers.
-Today, however, many of them are involved in businesses such as manufacturing, mining, oil drilling, trading, and transportation.
+Today, however, many are involved in businesses such as manufacturing, mining, oil drilling, trading, and transportation.
 One can easily see that their diet has been greatly influenced by their rural past.
 Meat is eaten at every meal, and dairy products are enjoyed daily.
 The Uighur love to drink tea with milk.
 Their staple foods also include noodles and round bread made from maize or wheat flour.

 The typical Uighur house is square.
 It includes skylights, and a flat roof that is used for drying grains and fruits.
 Bed frames are low to the ground and are made of bricks so that they can be heated.
 They are used for both sleeping and sitting.
 Wall carpets are often used to decorate the home.

 Various political, religious, and ethnic conflicts have characterized the history of the Uighur.
-Nevertheless, they are still described as being a "proud, happy, and independent people."
+Nevertheless, they are still described as being a proud, happy, and independent people.
 They possess a unique blend of cultural elegance all their own.
 While remaining isolated enough to preserve their rural simplicity, they successfully made many contacts with other cultures.
 Such a rare mixture of simplicity and sophistication has given the Uighur a unique and obvious charm.

 Singing and dancing are important social activities among the Uighur.
 They play stringed, wind, and percussion instruments.
-The Mukam ("Twelve Great Melodies") have been part of the Uighur culture for many centuries.
+The Mukam (Twelve Great Melodies) have been part of the Uighur culture for many centuries.

 Uighur men usually wear long robes that have distinctive collars.
 The robes are fastened on the right side and have long waist bands.
 The village women wear loose- sleeved, one-piece dresses covered with black vests.
 Today, however, it is becoming more common for those living in cities to wear western style clothing.